 During an initial consultation, our doctors will evaluate the airway and surrounding structures.
 If it is determined that your sleep apnea is being triggered or exacerbated by the soft tissues, we will discuss the option of a custom night guard.
 These special oral appliances can gently keep the airway open during sleep, increasing the oxygen flow to your brain and body.

-To fabricate a custom mouth guard, we will take impressions of your teeth and send them to our trusted dental lab.
-A skilled technician will carefully craft a night guard that will fit the contours of your mouth comfortably.
+To fabricate a custom appliance, we will take impressions of your teeth and send them to our trusted dental lab.
+A skilled technician will carefully craft the appliance fit the contours of your mouth comfortably.
 This process typically takes about one to two weeks.
 Once the appliance arrives to our office, we will schedule you for an appointment to try it in.
 Most patients need a couple of nights to get used to their new appliance.
-However, custom night guards have helped thousands of patients overcome sleep apnea and improve their quality of life.
+However, custom appliances have helped thousands of patients overcome sleep apnea and improve their quality of life.